“Trust your gut feeling!”

 Mix up your activities every day!
 Go for walks, strength training, Pilates, yoga, cardio and so on.
 Do things you enjoy.
 Take a dance class, put on some music while cooking and dance while you prepare.
 Get your partner involved for a little intimacy! 💜

-Take small breaks during the day and let the blood circulate, it’s so beneficial for the brain and body.
+Take small breaks during the day and let the blood circulate; it’s beneficial for the brain and body.

 How much GABA Should I Take?